Cottage Style: 3 Simple Guidelines to Get the Look | Fireclay Tile

 Cottage Style in Tile

 Generally, white is the foundation of cottage design with lots of pastel and nature-inspired colors mixed in.
-We’ve curated the perfect tile pack for cottage style featuring Ceramic color samples in Dawn, Antique, White Wash, Sunflower, Magnolia Patine, Rosemary, Sand Dune, and Crater Lake.
+We’ve curated the perfect tile palette for cottage style featuring dreamy Ceramic, Brick, and Glass colors.
 Sample our Cottage favorites here.

 1. Embrace Florals & Patterns